TaitoUnited/full-stack-template/README.md

 > NOTE: Some of the configuration steps might require admin rights, especially if database is involved.

-### Project configuration
+### Basic settings

 1. Configure `taito-config.sh`
 2. Run `taito project config`

-### Creating an environment
+### Environments

-Run `taito env create:ENV` for the environment: `feature`, `dev`, `test`, `staging` or `prod`.
+Run `taito env create:ENV` to create an environment (`feature`, `dev`, `test`, `staging` or `prod`).

+TODO terraform configuration

-### Kubernetes configuration
+### Kubernetes

-The `scripts/heml.yaml` file contains default Kubernetes settings for all environments and the `scripts/helm:ENV.yaml` files contain environment specific overrides for them.
-By modying them you can easily configure environment variables, resource requirements and autoscaling for your containers.
+The `scripts/heml.yaml` file contains default Kubernetes settings for all environments and the `scripts/helm-ENV.yaml` files contain environment specific overrides for them.
+By modying these files you can easily configure environment variables, resource requirements and autoscaling for your containers.

-If you want to change your stack in some way (e.g. add/remove cache or function), run `taito template upgrade` and it will do it for you.
+> NOTE: Do not modify the Kubernetes template.
+Improve the original Kubernetes template of orig-template instead.

-### Configuring secrets
+### Secrets

-Local development (docker): Just define secret as a normal environment variable in `docker-compose.yaml`.

-Kubernetes:
 1. Add a secret definition to `taito-config.sh` (taito_secrets)
 2. Map secret to an environment variable in `scripts/helm.yaml`
-3. Run `taito rotate:ENV [SECRET]` to generate a secret value for an environment.
-Run the command for each environment.
+3. Run `taito env rotate:ENV [SECRET]` to generate a secret value for an environment.
+Run the command for each environment separately.
 Note that the rotate command restarts all pods in the same namespace.

+> NOTE: For local development you can just define secrets as normal environment variables in `docker-compose.yaml` given that they are not confidential.

 ## Upgrading to the latest version of the project template